NEW FOR 2010:

-The Tahoe is available as the LS, LT and Hybrid in 2WD or 4WD, and as the LTZ in 4WD.
-The LS and LT use a 5.3-litre V8 with Active Fuel Management, which shuts off half the cylinders under light load for improved fuel economy; the LTZ uses a flexible-fuel version that is optional on the LS and LT.
-The LTZ can also be optioned with the new 6.2-litre flexible-fuel V8.
-All 5.3- and 6.2-litre engines use a six-speed automatic transmission.
-The Hybrid uses a 6.0-litre V8 with Active Fuel Management and hybrid electric propulsion unit with four-speed automatic transmission.
+The Tahoe uses a 5.3-litre V8 engine with six-speed automatic transmission, while the Tahoe Hybrid uses a 6.0-litre V8 and hybrid electric propulsion unit with four-speed automatic transmission.
+All engines use Active Fuel Management, which shuts off half the cylinders under light load for improved fuel economy.
 The Hybrid can launch and travel at speeds of up to 49 km/h on its battery alone, and features an automatic-stop that shuts off the gasoline engine when the truck is stopped, such as at a light.
 The battery pack is recharged through regenerative braking.

 The LS and LT come standard with two rows of seats, but can be optioned with a third row; the LTZ and Hybrid come only with three rows.